hhelium/CRL/README.md

 This reporsitory contains grammar for Natural Language Interface (an extension of Controlled Natural Language, but specified for robotic applications) and its vocabulary.

-To understand more about the framework, please read our work in `papers`.
+To understand more about the framework, please read our work in `papers` (Updating).

 ## General Framework: